minprog/platforms/django/lectures/sql/index.md

 ## Django Admin

-Since it is so common for developers to have to create new objects like we’ve been doing in the shell, Django comes with a [default admin interface](https://docs.djangoproject.com/en/3.0/ref/contrib/admin/) that allows us to do this more easily.
+Since it is so common for developers to have to create new objects like we've been doing in the shell, Django comes with a [default admin interface](https://docs.djangoproject.com/en/3.0/ref/contrib/admin/) that allows us to do this more easily.
 To begin using this tool, we must first create an administrative user:

     (base) cleggett@Connors-MacBook-Pro airline % python manage.py createsuperuser
     Username: user_a